 - ✓ See patient as ordered for 1-2 weeks.
-Check vital signs and incisions at each visit. - ✓ In most cases patients are discharged with Xarelto, 10 mg daily for 30 days.
-Please verify the patient is taking their anticoagulation. - ✓ Instruct on incision care and pain management. - ✓ Instruct on hip precautions. - ✓ Provide instructions regarding coughing and deep breathing every hour. - Remove dressing and shower 3 days after surgery.
-The incision may be cleansed with gentle soap and water, patted dry, and a bandage re-applied only if needed. - ✓ Let steri-strips or Prineo fall off on their own. - Patient should return to our office for an incision check at day 10-14 after surgery, this appointment has been scheduled. - ✓ Anti embolism stockings are to be worn on bilateral lower extremities for 4 weeks.
+Check vital signs and incision at each visit. - ✓ In most cases patients are discharged with Xarelto, 10 mg daily for 30 days.
+Please verify patient is taking their anticoagulation. - ✓ Instruct on incision care and pain management. - ✓ Instruct on hip precautions. - ✓ Provide instructions regarding coughing and deep breathing every hour. - Remove dressing and shower 3 days after surgery.
+The incision may be cleansed with gentle soap and water, patted dry, and a bandage re-applied only if needed. - ✓ Let steri-strips fall off on their own. - ✓ Patient should return to our office for an incision check at day 10-14 after surgery, this appointment has been scheduled. - ✓ Anti -embolism stockings to be worn on bilateral lower extremities for 4 weeks.

-If you have questions, please contact our office at 833-USA-HIPS.
+If you have questions, please contact our office either through e-mail info@americanhipinstitute.com or call 833-USA-HIPS.